anishaalmao/GAPS_NTCC/README.md

 ## 📄 License

-Under MIT License - free to use and modify
+Under the MIT License - free to use and modify

 ---